splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

 **************************************************************

 .. meta::
-   :description: Instrument your React Native applications for Splunk Observability Cloud real user monitoring / RUM using the React Native RUM agent from the Splunk OpenTelemetry Instrumentation for React Native.
+   :description: Instrument your React Native applications for Splunk Observability Cloud real user monitoring / RUM using the React Native RUM agent from the Splunk Distribution of OpenTelemetry for React Native.

-You can instrument your React Native and Expo applications for Splunk RUM using the React Native RUM agent from the Splunk OpenTelemetry Instrumentation for React Native.
+You can instrument your React Native and Expo applications using the Splunk Distribution of OpenTelemetry for React Native.

 To instrument your React Native or Expo application and get data into Splunk RUM, follow the instructions on this page.